DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-6-ect-self-study-activities.md

 ## Next Steps: 5 mins

-Bring your draft ‘menu’ of professional development opportunities to your next mentor meeting.
+Bring your draft 'menu' of professional development opportunities to your next mentor meeting.
 Be ready to discuss this activity with your mentor.